cyberark/cyberark-conjur-cli/README.md

 Conjur endpoint and should consist of machine, login, and password.
 Note that the value for 'machine' should have `/authn` appended to the end of the url and 'password' should contain the API key of the user you intend to log in as.

+Important!
+If you choose to create this file yourself, ensure you follow least privilege, allowing only the user who has created the file to have read/write permissions on it (`chmod 700 .netrc`).

 ```
 # .netrc / _netrc